cbe453/arc-plato-intro/_episodes/11-hpc-intro.md

 > >   of all known sites, looking for matches.
 This "query" operation can be straightforward, but
 > >   building that database is a [monumental task](https://en.wikipedia.org/wiki/MapReduce)!
 > >   Servers are involved at every step.
-> > - Searching for directions on a mapping website involves connecting your (A) starting and
-> >   (B) end points by [traversing a graph](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)
-> >   in search of the "shortest" path by distance, time, expense, or another metric.
-Converting
-> >   a map into the right form is relatively simple, but calculating all the possible routes
+> > - Watching a video on YouTube or Netflix requires querying and streaming of content from servers.
+> > - Querying AI!
+ChatGPT and other AI models require large amounts of processing for training and general
-> >   between A and B is expensive.
+> >   function.
 > >
 > > Checking email could be serial: your machine connects to one server and exchanges data.
 Searching
 > > by querying the database for your search term (or endpoints) could also be serial, in that one machine